christopherobin/mage/lib/modules/ident/engines/userpass/Readme.md

 # User/Password Ident Engine

 The `userpass` engine provides a basic username/password identification mechanism to be used with your game.
-It uses hash based identification and allows you to store your credentials in any archivist topic that matches its signature.
+It uses hash based identification and allows you to store your credentials in archivist.

-This archivist topic, default being `credentials`, can be overridden in the configuration.
+This archivist topic (`credentials` by default), can be overridden in the configuration.

-Requirements are that the vault you use supports `get` and `set` operations and the index is set to `[ 'username' ]`.
-It will pull the credentials data from there and look for a property named `password`.
-Upon first successful identification, the user will then receive a new `actorId` (if none was set yet) on the topic value.
+Requirements are that the vault you use supports `get` and `set` operations and the index is set to `[ 'userId' ]`.

+The userId is not the same as the username.
+To create a user ID that is unique to the whole system and across different ident engines, the ID is built as `engine name COLON username`, for example:
+`userpass:bob`.

 ## Configuration